-This year we are using notice-and-access to deliver this Management Proxy Circular (the "Circular") to both our registered and non-registered shareholders.
+This year we are using notice-and-access to deliver this Management Proxy Circular (the "Circular") and related materials to both our registered and non-registered shareholders.
 This means that the Circular is posted online for you to access electronically instead of being mailed out.
 While you will still receive by mail a proxy form or a voting instruction form so you can vote your shares, instead of receiving a paper copy of this Circular, you will receive a notice outlining the matters to be addressed at the meeting and explaining how you can access the Circular electronically and how to request a paper copy.
-Those shareholders who have previously provided instructions to receive paper copies of meeting materials will receive paper copies again this year, along with the notice regarding their electronic availability.
 Notice-and-access is environmentally friendly and cost effective as it reduces paper, printing and postage.